Active labour market policies: The politics of ALMPs

 A number of authors have argued that countries with stronger left wing political parties and trade unions have more developed ALMP.
 On the other hand, social democratic parties may not promote ALMP if their constituents are well protected workers and hence face little risk of being unemployed.
 More recently, the notion that different types of ALMP have similar political determinants has been contested.
 In the United States and Great Britain, fragmented and under-resourced ALMPs have been attributed as a factor in the rise of populist backlash politics in the Rust Belt and post-industrial northern England during the mid-2010s.

-Levels of Implementation
+Levels of implementation

-Active labour market policies in general are mainly prevalent in the Nordic countries (with the exception of Norway), notably in Denmark where such expenditure represented almost 2% of GDP in 2017 compared to an OECD average of 0.52% this same year whereas on the contrary, Eastern European countries invest less in these policies. (with the exception of Hungary).
+Active labour market policies in general are most prevalent in the Nordic countries (with the exception of Norway), notably in Denmark where such expenditure represented almost 2% of GDP in 2017 compared to an OECD average of 0.52% this same year whereas on the contrary, Eastern European countries invest less in these policies. (with the exception of Hungary).